istresearch/scrapy-cluster/docs/topics/quickstart.rst

 4) At this point we can start up either a bare bones cluster, or a fully operational cluster:

-*Note you can append ``&`` to the end of the following commands to run them in the background, but we recommend you open different terminal windows to first get a feel of how the cluster operates.*
+.. note:: You can append ``&`` to the end of the following commands to run them in the background, but we recommend you open different terminal windows to first get a feel of how the cluster operates.

 **Bare Bones:**